-Islamic views on the adoption of children are different from practices and customs in many Non-Muslim and European countries.
-Islam encourages Muslims to take care of an orphan, poor and needy children.
-However, it does not allow them to adopt it as the concept of adoption prevails in western countries.
+Islam encourages Muslims to take care of orphans, poor and needy children.
+However, it does not allow them to adopt it as the concept of adoption prevails in the western world.

 This is the reason, if you come to Saudi Arabia, you will not find many families who have adopted children.
 Even if they have them, they cannot legally adopt them and keep them at their house.

-When you ask passport office about the procedure to bring your legally adopted child in Saudi Arabia, they become completely blind as there is no procedure to bring them here.
+When you ask Jawazat about the procedure, they become completely blind as there is no procedure to bring them here.